• Skip to primary navigation

 • Take a frying pan and heat it on medium heat.
 Add a bit of coconut or olive oil if you don't have a non-stick pan.
 Fry them on each side for a couple of minutes to give them a nice brown color.

-• If you prefer baking, take a baking mat or a sheet pan with parchment paper and bake them at 350 Fahrenheit (180 degrees Celsius) for 15-20 minutes until they get a crispy brownish crust.
-Turn them at half-time.
+• If you prefer baking, take a baking mat or a sheet pan with parchment paper and bake them at 350 Fahrenheit (ca. 177 °C) for 15-20 minutes until they get a crispy brownish crust.
+Turn them in at half-time.

 Tried this recipe?
 Can we see it?Please share a picture with us by uploading an image to Pinterest below ours.